 - Next, click on startup settings and reboot the PC.

-- After the PC starts, a list of key options appears.
+- After the PC starts, a list of critical options appears.

 - To use the safe mode with networking, press F5/F6 according to what appears.

-If you can’t connect to the steam issue, try using this method.
+If you can’t connect to the Steam issue, try this method.

 - Write ‘cmd’ in the search bar

-- The command box opens, here write ‘netsh Winsock reset catalog.’
+- The command box opens; write ‘netsh Winsock reset catalog.’

-- Next, type’ netsh int ip reset.log’ execute it.
+- Next, type’ netsh int ip reset.log’ and execute it.

 Install Steam Again

-This method is mainly the last resort when nothing mentioned above works, and a backup needs to be done before performing this method.
+This method was mainly the last resort when nothing mentioned above works, and a backup needs to be done before performing this method.